Fusion • Prog • Third Stream

 - myself (some fretless bass guitar, but mostly conducting)

 Apart from Life & Times, our repertoire also includes the other major piece I wrote for the 1974 band, but which we never got as far as looking at: Ludwig’s Van.
 This, as the title suggests, is based on a piece by the mighty LvB himself, but I leave it as an exercise for the listener to identify the work!
 Add to this some smaller-scale numbers — Lugubrious Boots (also 1974), a newer one, Kapadokya and a couple of tiny pieces by Frank Zappa, Igor’s Boogie, Phases 1 and 2 — and we have about an hour and a quarter of music (naturally not including time for applause — we hope — and chat to the audience).

 All of this has finally led to....

-- Thursday 24 March 2022: Karamel, north London (note: Dave Manington bravely played bass for this gig — and did a cracking job — as Paul Michael had a prior engagement.)
+- Thursday 24 March 2022: Karamel, north London.
+Dave Manington bravely played bass for this gig — and did a cracking job — as Paul Michael had a prior engagement.

-- Wednesday 6 July 2022: Colchester Arts Centre (note: Dave Manington once again played bass for this gig, and Paul Taylor took Tom Green’s trombone chair — not to mention we now have our new drummer Tristan Mailliot, so we did some urgent rehearsing!)
+- Wednesday 6 July 2022: Colchester Arts Centre.
+Dave Manington played bass again for this gig, and Paul Taylor took Tom Green’s trombone chair — not to mention we had our then new drummer Tristan Mailliot, so we did some urgent rehearsing!